 Target Age Group: Preschool

 Target Time Frame: 1 ½ hour

 Gospel Connection: The story told in Luke 9:28-36 is very important because it is when God himself affirmed that Jesus was His son.
 The clouds open up and Elijah and Moses talk to Jesus as if He is God’s son and then God affirms that He is.
+God speaks and says Jesus is the greater than Moses & Elijah.
 Preschoolers will learn this story as well as that Jesus is who He says He is.

 Learning Aim: Jesus is God’s son.